Movatterモバイル変換

 Other appearances

-TheStar Wars Holiday Special, a television special broadcast byCBS in 1978, features a brief appearance of Darth Vader, who appears on-screen speaking with Imperial officer "Chief Bast" in footage cut from the original 1977 film.
-The sequence is dubbed with new dialogue, performed by James Earl Jones.
-In the story, Vader colludes with Boba Fett to entrap the Rebels.[136]
+TheStar Wars Holiday Special, a television special broadcast byCBS in 1978, features a brief appearance of Darth Vader, who speaks with Imperial officer "Chief Bast" in footage that was cut from the original 1977 film.
+The sequence was dubbed with new dialogue, performed by James Earl Jones.
+In the program's plot, Vader colludes with Boba Fett to entrap the Rebels.[133]

-Darth Vader was voiced byMaurice LaMarche in the 2024Simpsons shortsMay the 12th Be with You andThe Most Wonderful Time of the Year.[citation needed]
+Vader is voiced byMaurice LaMarche in the 2024Simpsons shortsMay the 12th Be with You andThe Most Wonderful Time of the Year.[citation needed]

 Analysis

-Anakin's origin story inThe Phantom Menace has been compared tosignifiers of African American racial identity, particularly his being a slave,[146] and his dissatisfaction with his life has been compared to that of Siddhartha Gautama before he becamethe Buddha.[147]
+Anakin's origin story inThe Phantom Menace has been compared tosignifiers of African American racial identity, particularly his being a slave.[143]
+His dissatisfaction with his life has been compared to Siddhartha Gautama's discontent before he becamethe Buddha.[144]

 Cultural impact

-Chewing lice; the one on the right, with a Vader-esque head, isRicinus vaderi.
+Three types of chewing lice.
+The one on the right, with a head resembling Vader's helmet, isRicinus vaderi.

 An IraqiFedayeen Saddam helmet in theArmy Flying Museum

-TheFedayeen Saddam, an Iraqi paramilitary organisation, was issued withfiber glass Darth Vader-style helmets from 1995, apparently at the instigation of their commander,Uday Hussein, who was said to have been an avidStar Wars fan.
-A number of them were brought to the United States and the United Kingdom as souvenirs following the2003 invasion of Iraq.[177]
+TheFedayeen Saddam, an Iraqi paramilitary organisation, was issued withfiber glass Darth Vader-style helmets from 1995, apparently at the instigation of their commander,Uday Hussein, who was allegedly an avidStar Wars fan.
+A number of the helmets were brought to the United States and the United Kingdom as souvenirs following the2003 invasion of Iraq.[174]

-In 2019, an original Vader helmet fromThe Empire Strikes Back was sold for $900,000 in an online auction.[178]
+In 2019, an original Vader helmet fromThe Empire Strikes Back was sold for $900,000 at an online auction.[175]

 See also